Board of Directors and Staff

 Directors and Associate Directors are volunteer positions.

-Staff consists of a District Manager at this time.
+Staff consists of a District Manager and a Conservation Associate at this time.

 Colleen Hatfield - Director - District 3